meirisoda/obsidian/Chapter 10_Power and Conflict.md

 **Dysfunctional organizational culture**, which stifles change, innovastion and organizational effectiveness.
 ## Types of Conflict
 ### Organizational Conflict
-The struggle over scarce organizational resou
+The struggle over scarce organizational resources - specific locuses may be